gwezerek/technical-standards/README.md

 ## Testing

 - Flesh out
+- Implement some sort of continuous integration to automate testing and deployment
-- All pull requests will go throug
+- All pull requests will go through
+- HTML is run once a month through the W3C html validator.
+Based on

 ## Workflow
 - PRs for all changes other than hotfixes